 If both the input and output pads are removed, the amplifier’s maximum gain increases to approximately 62 dB.
 Under these conditions, the minimum input compression threshold is -44 dBm, with typical compression occurring at -30 dBm for 15 dB of gain reduction.
 The output level would be around +24 dBm under these conditions.

-The amplifier’s circuit uses conventional push-pull amplification.
+The Gates STA-Level Limiting Amplifier’s circuit uses conventional push-pull amplification.
 Rectification in the 6V6 stage is triggered when the peak signal exceeds the positive bias of +25 volts.
 At this point, the RMS signal voltage must be greater than 17.5 volts to initiate rectification.

-Compression starts when the bias reaches around -2.4 volts for 5 dB of compression, scaling to -76 volts for 40 dB of compression.
+Compression starts on the Gates STA-Level Limiting Amplifier when the bias reaches around -2.4 volts for 5 dB of compression, scaling to -76 volts for 40 dB of compression.
 The compression ratio can be altered from 3.3:1 up to 6:1 by adjusting the bias.
 Reducing the bias below +25 volts lowers the compression ratio, with practical ratios as low as 1.6:1 under certain conditions.

 The Gates STA-Level’s attack and recovery times are governed by the RC circuit components, specifically C10, C11, and resistors.
 Recovery times vary between the “Single” and “Double” switch positions, with the latter allowing a more complex recovery profile that can handle sustained signal peaks.